-- 55. At Alert Level 2 public transport services physical distancing is generally not required, except passengers on some services must be seated. - 56.
-The requirement to be seated does not apply to services provided by means of air transport, a small passenger service vehicle, and any public transport service where the service supplies all passengers with a confirmation of their guaranteed seat on booking (including the Cook Straight Ferry or Interregional buses). - 57.
-Further information from Waka Kotahi is attached at Appendix C. - 58.
-Regional authorities (in the case of public transport) and transport operators should also issue public messaging that discourages people who are unwell from using their services.
+- 63. At Alert Level 2 physical distancing on public transport services is generally not required.
+The "no standing" rule for public transport services has been revoked. - 64.
+Regional authorities (in the case of public transport) and transport operators should issue public messaging that discourages people who are unwell from using their services.